Updated on April 3, 2025

 The ductwork is a passage that transports air from your house to the HVAC unit and distributes conditioned air throughout the house.
 When debris builds up in the ducts, it can lower the efficiency of your HVAC system.
 Cleaning the ductwork will improve airflow, so your unit will work at peak efficiency.

 Have a professional inspect the ducts for mold growth.
 If your ducts leak, they allow entry of warm air.
 When it comes into contact with the cold air, it causes moisture to condense, attracting mold growth.
 You will then begin to notice musty odors when you turn on the HVAC unit.
 The inhabitants of your home may also exhibit symptoms like headaches, nausea, and irritations of the eyes, throat, and nose.
-Hire a professional to scrub off the mold and to fix leaks in order to prevent recurring problems.
+Hire a professional to scrub off the mold and fix leaks in order to prevent recurring problems.

 Cracks and separation of the ductwork at the joints can also allow conditioned air to escape, which leads to inefficient air circulation.
 Have a professional inspect your system, and they can either recommend a repair or a replacement based on the extent of the damage.
 This is also the best time to insulate your ducts.